mozilla/experimenter/docs/adrs/0012-exposure-events-and-coenrolling-features.md

 }
 ```

-When the experiment slug is known, e.g. at enrollment, the feature config is checked for strings containing `{experiment}`, and the slug used to replace it.
+When the experiment slug is known, e.g. at enrollment, the feature config is checked for strings containing `{experiment}`, and the slug used to replace it: i.e. the user should not need to type the actual slug.

-When the messgae is displayed, the `experiment` property is the experiment slug; this can be used to look up the branch, and an exposure event then recorded.
+When the message is displayed, the `experiment` property is the experiment slug; this can be used to look up the branch, and an exposure event then recorded.

 * Good, because implementation is relatively simple, and restricted to the client side.
 * Good, because the correct number of exposure events are recorded.